pappas-k/Representative-Tidal-Signal-Identifier/README.md

 # Representative Month Identifier for UK Tide Gauges

-A quantitative pipeline to identify a single “representative month” window that best matches the statistical and energetic characteristics of the full 18.61 year lunar nodal cycle at a tide gauge location.
+A quantitative framework to identify a single “representative month” window that best matches the statistical and energetic characteristics of the full 18.61 year lunar nodal cycle at a tide gauge location.
 The selected window is intended for computationally efficient modelling studies where simulating the full nodal cycle is impractical.

 ---